danielrusso/firefox-proton-supercharger/README.md

  * Adds a slight border next to each active tab for clarity and organization.
  * Reduces the opacity of inactive tabs to make active tab easier to find.
  * Adjusts the favicons on tab bars to be 50% grayscale.
+ * Always show the audio icon if a particular tab is playing audio

 ### Compatibility